 The hindbrain function is primarily a coordination hub sending and receiving signals between the spine and brain.
-It helps handle more basic functions like facial movement, processing sound, maintaining balance, speech and chewing.
+It helps to handle more basic functions like facial movement, processing sound, maintaining balance, speech, and chewing.

 Also located here is the medulla oblongata, which is the control center for the heart and lungs.
 And it’s responsible for functions such as heart rate, blood pressure, breathing, swallowing and sneezing.

 Also known as mesencephalon, your midbrain connects to both the forebrain and hindbrain.
 Together with the hindbrain, it forms the brainstem.

 This is the part of your brain which connects to the spinal cord directly.
 Thus, the primary midbrain function is to serve as your physical connection between the brain and the rest of your body.

 It controls movement and also processes vision and speech.
 Eye movement is handled here too.
 And it also plays a role in motor and sensory functions like our body sensations and reflexes.

 Sitting on top of the rest of the brain, your forebrain is the largest part of your brain.
 It takes up 2/3 of your brain and comes in at roughly 1 pound in weight.